 Please register to be kept informed of upcoming meetings.

-*CDNATL 2015, 2016, 2018 delegate feedback surveys
+*CDNATL 2015, 2016, 2018, 2019 delegate feedback surveys

-Cardiology, Diabetes & Nephrology at the Limits 2020
+Cardiology, Diabetes & Nephrology at the Limits 2022

-The annual Cardiology, Diabetes & Nephrology at the Limits meeting has been rescheduled because of the COVID-19 situation and it will now take place in London on Saturday, 31 October & Sunday, 1 November 2020.
+The annual Cardiology, Diabetes & Nephrology at the Limits went virtual in 2021 and with over 1,500 delegates registering from 40+ countries it was a huge success.
+In 2022 we hope and expect to be live again in London, from Monday, 4 to Wednesday, 6 April.
 The meeting will continue to consider the changes in treatment options which are becoming available, and examine the long-term development of groundbreaking discoveries which are shaping the cardio-metabolic landscape.
 CDNATL London is a carbon neutral event.
-To register interest in attending, click HERE.
+To register to view the 2021 video archive including summary and deep-dive videos, and to pre-register for 2022, please click HERE.

-Cardiology, Diabetes & Nephrology at the Limits Brazil 2020
+Cardiology, Diabetes & Nephrology at the Limits Brazil 2021

 São Paulo, Brazil

 The hugely successful Cardiology, Diabetes & Nephrology at the Limits meeting, which has been held in the UK and South Africa for over 20 years added a meeting at Campinas University, São Paulo, in 2019.
-The meeting will run again in 2020 on Monday, 14 & Tuesday, 15 December with Professors Andrei Sposito and Otavio Coelho again joining regular Chairs Derek Yellon, John Cunningham and Drs Peter Libby and Marc Pfeffer.
+The meeting will run again in 2021 on Friday, 10 & Saturday, 11 December with Professors Andrei Sposito and Otavio Coelho again joining regular Chairs Derek Yellon, John Cunningham and Drs Peter Libby and Marc Pfeffer.
 They’ll be presenting a programme which brings together leading international researchers with regional experts who are at the forefront of discovery.
 To register interest in attending, click HERE.
 To sponsor please contact email@example.com.

-Continuing in 2021
+Continuing in 2022